Fastpitch softball

 A Danish pitcher demonstrates the underhand release of the ball.

 The pitching circle, seen here at ASA Hall of Fame Stadium in Oklahoma City, is a required part of ASA and WBSC fastpitch softball.

 Fastpitch softball, or simply fastpitch, is a form of softball played by both women and men.
 While the teams are most often segregated by sex, coed fast-pitch leagues also exist.
 Considered the most competitive form of softball, fastpitch is the format played at the Olympic Games.
 Softball was on the International Olympic Committee (IOC) program in 1996, 2000, 2004, 2008, and 2020.
+Softball will return to the Olympic Games in 2028.

 The fastpitch style is also used in college softball and other international competition.
 It is the form used in the American Women's Professional Fastpitch league, a women's professional league whose inaugural season began in June 2022.

 Pitchers throw the ball with an underhand motion at speeds up to 79.4 mph for women.
 Karlyn Pickens set this record while playing for Tennessee in May 2025 at the 2025 NCAA Division I softball tournament.

 The pitching style of fastpitch is different from that of slowpitch softball.
 Pitchers in fast-pitch softball usually throw the ball using a "windmill" type of movement.
 In this style of pitching, the pitcher begins with the arm at the hip.
 A common way to be taught how to pitch is using the motions, 'repel', 'rock', 'kick', 'drag', 'toss'.
 The pitcher then brings the ball in a circular motion over the head, completes the circle back down at the hip, and snaps the hand.
 A "modified" fast pitch is identical to a "windmill" pitch except the arm is not brought over the head in a full windmill motion, but instead is brought behind the body and is then thrust directly forward for the release.
 Another type of pitching movement is the "figure 8".
 With this style, the ball is not brought over the head at all but down and behind the body and back in one smooth motion tracing out a figure eight.
 There are many different pitches which can be thrown, including a two-seam fastball, four-seam fastball, changeup, two different riseballs, two dropballs, curveball, offspeed, screwball, knuckleball and more.
 These pitches can be taught in many different styles, depending on the pitching coach's method and the player's abilities.